LearningProgramingOnline/top/README.md

 This won't be: the next fullstack tutorial, a new learning platform, tutorials for the latest frameworks & tooling, or single path for going from 0 to hero.

-We want to enable you to teach your course, for your people, in your way, by making accessible the best practices in a flexible and adaptable format.
+We want to enable you to teach your course, for your people, in your way, by providing resources in a flexible and adaptable format.
 Simply fork the repos that fit your class, adapt them, and have your students work from your fork!

 Do you know a great resource we're missing?
 Or have an idea how this project could be better?
 Send us an email or a Pull Request, contributions are always welcome